explainers-by-googlers/cross-origin-storage/README.md

 - **Strictly opt-in:** Site A explicitly opts in to make the file globally available by setting `origins: '*'` when storing the file.
 This ensures that the file is not accidentally made available to all sites.
 - **Cross-origin sharing:** Despite the different origins, the files are securely identified by their hashes, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.

-### Declarative integrations
+### Additional integration surfaces

-The imperative JavaScript API in the previous section covers the general case, but several use cases, namely markup-driven resource loading, module imports, and CSS-referenced assets like web fonts, are more naturally expressed declaratively.
-COS is designed to be reachable from HTML, JavaScript's import attributes, and CSS; all consistently keyed off the same `origins`-style value space used by `requestFileHandle()`: omitted for Same-Site only, a list of origin strings for a specific set of origins, or `*` for global availability.
+The imperative JavaScript API in the previous section covers the general case, but several use cases, namely markup-driven resource loading, module imports, and CSS-referenced assets like web fonts, are more naturally expressed without a dedicated imperative call.
+Markup-driven resource loading and CSS-referenced assets can opt in declaratively; module imports can opt in via JavaScript's import attributes.
+COS is designed to be reachable from all three, consistently keyed off the same `origins`-style value space used by `requestFileHandle()`: omitted for Same-Site only, a list of origin strings for a specific set of origins, or `*` for global availability.

 #### Declarative HTML integration